Archive

 Read More

-Posted on November 24th, 2022 in Blog by rileyshr
+Posted on November 24th, 2022 in Student Work by rileyshr

 By Michael Cranick When I visit a museum, I appreciate the opportunity to interact with exhibits and artifacts in different ways.
 I might take part in a workshop, engage in a conversation with a museum staff member during a presentation, read exhibit labels, or participate in a hands-on activity.
 As we explored this week, these …